-The skills matrix and director vacancy requirements should guide the specific interview questions, including seeking your views on the short-term versus the long-term; increasing shareholder value versus acceptable returns on capital invested; organic growth versus growth by acquisition; commercial impact versus social impact; tolerance for risk and governance matters.
+The skills matrix and director vacancy requirements should guide the specific interview questions, including seeking your views on how you would contribute to the challenges of relevance to the organisation, assess strategic choices, balance commercial or social impact, address tolerances for risk and approach to governance.

 Then there is your level of engagement for a strong contribution, your director style and values, any conflicts and your capacity to meet the required time commitment.
 I often ask executives that I coach “what type of leader do you want to be?” and “how will you make it happen?”
 Similar questions apply to being a director: “what type of director do you want to be?” and “why do you really want this?”